-I’ve just finished watching a film that’s left me feeling shaken and raw and so angry that hashing together a lengthier blog at this moment in time would be a bad idea, suffice it to say I intend to write one very soon.
-In the meantime the above, frankly awesome, piece of art encompasses the words I can’t fathom right now.
+I’ve just finished watching a film that’s left me feeling shaken and raw and so angry that hashing together a lengthier blog at this moment in time would be a bad idea, suffice it to say I intend to write one soon.
+In the meantime the artwork above encompasses the feelings I can’t articulate right now.

-What I will say is, please watch Banaz A Love Story.
+What I will say is that you should watch Banaz A Love Story.
 In the words of the synopsis: it’s a documentary film chronicling the honour killing of Banaz Mahmod, a young British woman in suburban London in 2006, killed and “disappeared” by her own family, with the agreement and help of a large section of the Kurdish community, because she tried to choose a life for herself.

 I’ve embedded it here for you: